pyecore/pyecore/README.rst

 * ordered-set which is used for the ``ordered`` and ``unique`` collections expressed in the metamodel,
 * lxml which is used for the XMI parsing.

+These dependencies are directly installed if you choose to use ``pip``.

 Run the Tests